 From 1974 until April 2019, Suffolk was divided into seven districts — Babergh, Suffolk Coastal, St Edmundsbury, Forest Heath, Ipswich Borough, Mid Suffolk and Waveney.
 Apart from Ipswich Borough, they were of similar geographical size, so it makes sense to sort the maps by pre-merger district — except that we have split the maps for the former Suffolk Coastal District (which of course they pre-date!) between those within and outside the Alde Valley, as we hold rather more of them.

 The maps are filed in map-cases, usually one or two cases per pre-merger District, whilst the Alde Valley has three.
 The cases are now in the map-chest in our Help Centre, in the order A - B - C - E and F together - IP - M - W, matching the initials underlined in the previous paragraph.
-Within the cases, the maps are sorted by size with the smallest at the front (so nominally A2, then A1 and A0); and then (except for Ipswich) alphabetically by place-name.
+In the cases, maps are sorted by size with the smallest at the front (so nominally A2, then A1 and A0); and then (except for Ipswich) alphabetically by place-name.
 Be aware that, because of the maps' scale, rural parishes usually spread across more than one, and often we have maps only for outlying parts, not for the main village or its church.

-☞ The easiest way to view online an early County Series map overlaid against its modern equivalent is to click here, then click on "georeferenced layer', and finally type a placename in which you're interested.
+☞ The easiest way to view online an early County Series map overlaid against its modern equivalent is to click here, then on "georeferenced layer', and finally type a placename in which you're interested.
 You can slide the blue button to "change transparency of the overlay" to ease matching with the present day.

 |ref-ID prefixes||| map- |||pre-merger Districts||nominal|